Marches in Ottawa, Toronto to honour black lives

 OTTAWA — Demonstrators plan to march from Parliament Hill through Ottawa streets in mid-afternoon today to honour black lives lost at the hands of police.

-A similarly themed Toronto march is slated to proceed south in the early afternoon from the Bloor-Yonge subway station, circling back north to city hall.
+A similarly themed Toronto march is slated to proceed south in the early afternoon from the Bloor-Yonge subway station, headed to city hall.

 The demonstrations follow days of protests across the United States after a video showed Minneapolis police killing a black man, George Floyd, unleashing a torrent of anger over persistent racism.